 It is picturesquely located high on a terrace ridge overlooking the River Main.
 Now a unique tourist attraction, the building is a testimony to the enthusiasm for Antiquities in the 19th century.

-The Pompeiianum was built between 1840 and 1850 by order of Kaiser Ludwig I of Bavaria who had been inspired by the excavations in Pompeii.
+The Pompeiianum was built between 1840 and 1850 by order of King Ludwig I of Bavaria who had been inspired by the excavations in Pompeii.
 It was loosely modelled on the House of the Diosuri (Casa dei Dioscuri) in Pompeii.
-The Kaiser chose to built the Villa in Aschaffenburg because of its mild, sunny climate and its attractive position.
+The King chose to built the Villa in Aschaffenburg because of its mild, sunny climate and its attractive position.
 The Pompeiianum was never intended to be a royal residence.
 It was a place where art lovers could study antiquity and see how life was like in a Roman house.

 Visitors stepping into the Pompeiianum find themselves transported back 2000 years into the world of a Roman patrician.